Texas GOP lawmakers want 2020 election audit — but only in big counties that mostly went for Biden

 But Democrats and some election officials say there is no need for an audit, pointing out that Republicans have not demonstrated any evidence of widespread fraud in the state.

 “We’re chasing ghosts.
 It has been proven, time and again, that there was no major election fraud.
-P.S.: Trump won Texas,” said Lorena Perez McGill, a Democrat who lost to Toth in the November elections.
+P.S.: Trump won Texas,” said Lorena Perez McGill, a Democrat who lost to Toth in the November election.
 “So I don’t understand what he seeks to accomplish with this.”

-For now, the bill is stalled as House Democrats continue to wait out a 30-day special session in D.C., denying Republicans a quorum to continue.
+For now, the bill is stalled as House Democrats continue to wait out a 30-day special session in Washington, D.C., denying Republicans a quorum to continue.
 But the effort is the latest attempt by state lawmakers across the country clamoring for audits following Trump’s false claims of mass voting fraud after his loss.

 Toth’s proposal has gained 26 GOP backers since Texas Democrats fled the state.
 Texas Attorney General Ken Paxton (R) tweeted his support for the bill Wednesday, writing, “There is no reason not to do an audit.
 There is no reason not to know the truth of every election.”

-The bill would require a forensic auditor to complete their work by Feb.
+The bill would require a forensic auditor to complete the work by Feb.
 1, 2022, and report back to the legislature, “detailing any anomalies or discrepancies in voter data, ballot data or tabulation” in the 13 counties.
-Among the counties included is Montgomery County, where Toth himself was reelected in November; the bill’s sponsor declined to say whether he believed there was fraud in his election.
+Among the counties included is Montgomery County, where Toth was reelected in November; the bill’s sponsor declined to say whether he believed there was fraud in his election.

 Some experts have argued that a statewide audit could be useful.
 Such audits are commonplace in close elections or in cases where discrepancies emerged after the fact.